darmonlyone/WholeFoodBook/README.md

 ## Installation
 This document gives the instructions to install this application to your computer.

-1. Install python and django to your OS.
+1. Install python to your OS.
     - [Python 3.6](https://www.python.org/downloads/)

 2. Clone this repositories